UPDATE: 2019 burn maps and Burn Morels e-book are now available. You can learn more here >

 In this fire, we hunted from 5,200 to 5,600 ft and got fresh large mushrooms in great quantities.
 It felt like no other pickers had been in the area where we were hunting either (the benefit of a 3 mile hike/bike!).
 We were able to fill our bags in about an hour at this fire.
 We continued to find porcini too but at 1,000 feet lower than the burn morels.

 With another successful foraging trip under our belts, we ponder what we learned and what we would do differently.
 Definitely trying to make a two week trip, catch some weather cycles and learn what the mushrooms are doing was a great idea.
 We also discovered that porcinis call us almost more urgently than morels do… as our trip progressed we found ourselves prioritizing the hunt for spring kings.
 Don’t tell anyone, but, Trent would rather eat a spring porcini than a burn morel.
 Finally, we really appreciated getting to spend a lot of time in a new area (the Prospect area) and look forward to returning next year!

 Lots of PNW fires are still producing out there!
-If you are interested in 2018 maps with burn perimeters, elevation and satellite view, please check out our PNW Burn Morel e-book which is packaged with maps for CA, ID, OR, WA (CO, MT + WY also available).
+If you are interested in 2019 maps with burn perimeters, elevation and satellite view, please check out our PNW Burn Morel e-book which is packaged with maps for CA, ID, OR, WA (and CO, MT, WY, UT, NM, AK, AZ).
 Note: burn maps do not come with elevation gradients as shown above, just marked topo lines (this is some extra fancy stuff we do for our own hunts).
-Also – you must have a Google account (or be willing to create a free account) to view.